Vanguard Composite Squadron: Freehold, New York

 Vanguard Composite Squadron was originally chartered out of the Freehold Community Center, which is adjacent to the Freehold Volunteer Fire Department.
 The meetings were held every Friday night from 7:00 PM to 9:00 PM.

 Durham, New York

 On November 25, 2016, The Squadron moved to the Durham Elementary School, which is currently being used as a community center operative under the Cairo-Durham School District.
 With this location change, the focus, goals, mission and vision of the squadron changed substantially.
 Moving from a drill and ceremonies focused squadron, they refocused on Emergency Services Training, Operational Management, and more Cadet Program services.

 Squadron Logo and Patches

 Original (2010-2016)

-In 2010, a cadet by the name of Russell Jennings drafted the first idea of the squadron patch.
-The shield-style patch consisted of a red Fairchild 24R, modeling a WWII-Era Civil Air Patrol coastal patrol plane.
-The plane depicted in the photo is actually owned by the Neals, and it is constantly being used for historical purposes, as well as historical outreach throughout the nation.
-The symbology behind the patch represents the squadron partaking in annual WWII-Reenactments, where they represent Civil Air Patrol.
-Vanguard Composite Squadron was the first squadron in history to ever produce cadet reenactors.
-Also, they contribute the most certified reenactors to the Historical Outreach Program, annually.
+The first squadron patch design was drafted in 2010.
+The shield-shaped patch primarily featured a red Fairchild 24R, which purportedly represented a WWII-Era Civil Air Patrol coastal patrol plane.
+The specific plane depicted in the photo was privately owned, and was being used for historical re-enactment as of 2017.